BeRo1985/pucu/README.md

-# pucu
+# PUCU Pascal UniCode Utils Libary
-PUCU Pascal UniCode Utils Libary
+You do need only the src\PUCU.pas file for the normal usage of this Library